Questions about Mercy Corps

-A. You’ll find that some people might prefer giving you a check instead of contributing online.
+You’ll find that some people might prefer giving you a check instead of contributing online.
 That’s great!
 You can still add that gift to your page and show the progress towards your goal.
-All donations must then be sent to Mercy Corps along with our Fundraising Tracking Form (PDF or Excel file)
+All donations must then be sent to Mercy Corps along with our fundraising tracking form (PDF or Excel file).

 When you receive check donations, log on, click on your campaign from your user page and open the "Edit" tab.
 Fill in the "Amount raised offline" field and hit "Save."

 What if I don't want to be contacted by Mercy Corps after I register?